 HOW TO PREPARE FOR INTERVIEWS:

-Research the employer to showcase your knowledge of the employer during the interview and tailor your interview answers to fit what the company is looking for.
+Research the organization to showcase your knowledge of the company during the interview and tailor your interview answers to fit what they are looking for.

-- Research the company’s mission, vision, values, history, current events, company culture, products and services, and more.
+- Research the organization's mission, vision, values, history, current events, company culture, products and services, and more.

-- Use the company’s website, Glassdoor.com, LinkedIn, newspapers, journal articles, professional associations, social media, and conversations with current or former employees!
+- Use the organization's website, Glassdoor.com, Vault, LinkedIn, newspapers, journal articles, professional associations, social media, and conversations with current or former employees!

-Prepare answers to common interview questions, such as “Tell me about yourself”, “Why do you want to work for _____ company?” and “What are your strengths and weaknesses?”
+Prepare answers to common interview questions, such as “Tell me about yourself”, “Why do you want to work for _____organization?” and “What are your strengths and weaknesses?”

 Practice articulating your skills and experiences by first writing out and then practicing verbally why you are the best candidate for the job.
 Connect your skills and experiences to the job description in your answers to questions.
-Try to anticipate their questions and prepare responses.
+Try to anticipate the interviewer's questions and prepare strong responses.

 Do a mock interview with a friend, a career center staff member, or virtually using InterviewStream.